gregorypark/dominant-major-earnings-study/README.md

 ## Repository Structure

-- `notebooks/` - Jupyter notebook with complete analysis
+- `script/` - .py script with complete analysis
 - `figures/` - All visualizations used in paper
 - `write-up/` - LaTeX source and PDF
 - `data/` - Instructions for downloading data (file too large to include)